mathnabit/livestream-antmedia/README.md

 - **Backend:** Laravel (PHP framework)
 - **Frontend:** Vue.js (JavaScript framework)
+- **UI Component Framework:** Vuetify
 - **Database:** MySQL
 - **Real-Time Streaming:** Antmedia

 ## Architecture Overview

+The application follows a modern web development architecture, combining **Laravel** for backend logic (serves as the API layer) and **Vue.js** for frontend logic and interactivity (serves as the user interface layer).
+Below is a detailed breakdown of the architecture and how data fetching and API interactions are handled, including integration with the Antmedia Server API:

-### Using Vue.js with Laravel
+### Integration Vue.js with Laravel

-Vue.js in integrated with Laravel using the method of [Embedded Vue Components in Blade Files](https://vueschool.io/articles/vuejs-tutorials/the-ultimate-guide-for-using-vue-js-with-laravel/).
+Vue.js is integrated with Laravel using the method of [Embedded Vue Components in Blade Files](https://vueschool.io/articles/vuejs-tutorials/the-ultimate-guide-for-using-vue-js-with-laravel/).

 > With Vue.js components embedded within Blade files, Laravel serves as the core application.
 > This strategy preserves Laravel's solid architectural foundation while incorporating dynamic Vue.js components,
 > resulting in a more engaging user experience without sacrificing the familiarity of traditional Laravel multi-page and server-side development.

-### API Data Fetching
+### Antmedia API

+- **Integration with Antmedia Server API:** The application integrates with the Antmedia Server API to manage live streams and fetch stream-related data.
+  Both Laravel and Vue.js interact with the Antmedia Server API, each serving a specific purpose: Vue.js handles creating and playing live meetings, while Laravel manages editing and deleting meetings.

+- **API Data Fetching:** The application uses periodic fetching (polling) every 10 seconds to retrieve updates such as viewer counts, live feed updates and meetings data synchronizing.
+                        This approach was chosen instead of WebSockets for simplicity.

 ### JWT Usage

+To simplify Antmedia API Fetching, and as user authentication was not a requirement in this test, a static JWT is used for all requests.
+The JWT Token is generated with this secret key **5R9Pw4sgcCbNYDpseVEtNp93xtRb0Vtb**.

 ## Testing